1. Overview

 7.2.
 Generate a changelog From Diffs Between a Database and Persistence Entities

-We can use this plugin to generate a changelog file from the differences between an existing database (for example, production) and our new persistence entities.
+Now, we can use this plugin to generate a changelog file based on the differences between an existing database (for example, production) and our new persistence entities.

 Here are the liquibase properties in our plugin configuration inside the pom.xml: